-During the depression of the 1930's, the Chavez family fell behind on tax payments and lost possession of the family homestead.
+During the depression of the 1930s, the Chavez family fell behind on tax payments and lost possession of the family homestead.
 The family joined the stream of migrants moving to California, and Cesar Chavez discovered the realities of life that migrant workers and their families faced every day.

-The family moved to follow the crops, from Oxnard to Brawley, Beaumont, Hemet and Delano to pick beets, carrots, peas, cabbage, lettuce, broccoli, watermelons, cherries apricots, lima beans, corn, chili peppers, grapes, prunes, cucumbers tomatoes and cotton.
-They used el cortito, the short-handle hoe that forced farm labors to twist and stoop as they moved down the rows of crops.
+The family moved with the seasons, spending time in Oxnard, San Jose, Delano, and elswhere.
+They picked beets, carrots, peas, cabbage, lettuce, broccoli, watermelons, cherries, apricots, lima beans, corn, chili peppers, grapes, prunes, cucumbers, tomatoes, and cotton.
+They used el cortito, the short-handle hoe that forced farm workers to twist and stoop as they moved down the rows of crops.

-In California, racism often was more abrasive than in Arizona as Mexican Americans were routinely accosted by border patrolmen, interrogated and searched by police officers, kicked out of restaurants and movie theaters, and cheated by employers who considered them too docile to object.
+In California, racism often was more abrasive than in Arizona.
+Mexican Americans were routinely accosted by border patrolmen, interrogated and searched by police officers, kicked out of restaurants and movie theaters, and cheated by employers who considered them too docile to object.

 The Chavez family did not readily accept the harsh realities of their new situation.
 They stood up for their fellow workers and walked off the fields if someone was treated unfairly.
 The family's militancy stemmed in part from their somewhat unusual position as former landowners with strong social ties.
-As early as 1941, Chavez was exposed to the labor movement's efforts to organize farm labors in California, through organizers for the United Cannery, Agricultural, Packing and Allied Workers of America (UCAPAWA).
+As early as 1941, Chavez was exposed to the labor movement's efforts to organize farm workers in California, through organizers for the United Cannery, Agricultural, Packing and Allied Workers of America (UCAPAWA).

-In 1944 at age 17, Chavez left the fields and volunteered for the Navy.
+In 1946 at age 19, Chavez left the fields and enlisted in the Navy.
 After two years he received an honorable discharge and returned to his family in Delano.
 Two years later, Cesar married Helen Fabela.
 For several years they sought work in a number of locations, moving their growing family from farm work in Delano to sharecropping in San Jose, lumber work in Crescent City, and back to San Jose in 1952.

-The family decision to move back to San Jose put Cesar on a path that soon would intersect with those of Father Donald McDonnell and Fred Ross, two men who would change the course of his life.
+The family's decision to move back to San Jose put Cesar on a path that soon would intersect with those of Father Donald McDonnell and Fred Ross, two men who would change the course of his life.